annabranco/zombicide-party/README.md

 ## How to use it

 You can just open the page <https://annabranco.github.io/zombicide-party/>. on any desktop computer, tablet or mobile devices and enjoy the experience.
 Note that the desktop version is the most recommended version to play it.
 If you are an experienced user or developer, you may clone this repo and run it with `yarn start`.
-Note: even though you run it locally, you still need internet access to see part of the content.
+*Note*: even though you run it locally, you still need internet access to see part of the content.
+*Note2*: even though you may run it from any device, I really recommend to use it on a desktop to enjoy the full experience.

 ## Future developments